comp-think/2023-2024/docs/workshop/README.md

 ## Rules

-1. Each labyrinth is a square (of length n per edge) which is initially filled with an arbitrary number of rooms and walls
+1. Each labyrinth is a square (of length *n* per edge) which is initially filled with an arbitrary number of rooms and walls
 1. The explorer, in every turn, try to move in a room (vertically or horizontally) to get closer to the exit, initially positioned in the start cell
 1. In case, in a turn, the explorer see that there is no path available to reach the exit, he uses the teleport that will bring him in a random room (the exit room could be accidentally selected!)
 1. The player (you!) control Urg and, thus, decides, in every turn, which wall should be swapped with which room (it is a mandatory move)
-1. The player cannot put a wall in any (vertical, horizontal, diagonal) adjacent room of the exit room and in the room currently occupied by the explorer
+1. The player cannot put a wall in the exit room, in any (vertical, horizontal, diagonal) adjacent room of the exit room, and in the room currently occupied by the explorer
-The goal of the player is to avoid that the explorer reaches the exit within n * 2 moves
+The goal of the player is to avoid that the explorer reaches the exit within *n* * 2 moves

 ## Function to implement